jclouds/legacy-jclouds-karaf/README.md

 karaf@root> jclouds:blobstore-read BUCKET_NAME BLOB_NAME

-And it will display the payload
+And it will display the payload.
+This works well for String payloads, but for binary payloads the user can use the url to be used as input or output for the commands:

+karaf@root> jclouds:blobstore-write BUCKET_NAME BLOB_NAME URL_POINTING_TO_THE_PAYLOAD.

+karaf@root> jclouds:blobstore-read BUCKET_NAME BLOB_NAME LOCAL_FILE_TO_STORE_THE_BLOB.

 5) Create a sample ec2 compute service karaf@root> config:edit  org.jclouds.compute-ec2